+We consider step function models for $p(\cdot)$, with jumps at conventional critical values, and possibly at zero.
+Since $p(\cdot)$ is only identified up to scale, we impose the normalization p(z) = 1 for z > 1.96 throughout.
+This is without loss of generality, since $p(\cdot)$ is allowed to be larger than 1 for other cells.

-We consider step function models for $p(\cdot)$ , with jumps at conventional critical values, and possibly at zero.
-We assume the latent effects $\Theta^$ are normally distributed.
-In our first two applications, the sign of the original estimates is normalized to be positive.
-We denote these normalized estimates by W = |Z|, and in these settings we impose that $p(\cdot)$ is symmetric, and that the mean of $\Theta^$ is zero.
-Details and further motivation for these specifications, as well as a specification for the model of Section 3.1.3, are discussed in Section C of the supplement.
+We assume different parametric models for the distribution of latent effects Θ^ , discussed case-by-case below.
+In our first two applications the sign of the original estimates is normalized to be positive.4 We denote these normalized estimates by W = |Z|, and in these settings we impose that $p(\cdot)$ is symmetric.